MikeyPdog/TLD-Minimods/README.md

 Non-Empty containers are faster to search (0.6 seconds rather than 2 seconds)

+## Clothing Repair Mod

+Repairing clothing recovers half as much condition.
+(You must repair clothing 2x as much for the same effect).

 ## Donate

 If you like any of these mods and would like to say thanks, you can donate here: